 Also Read: The Most Easy to Grow Houseplants

 As an indoor plant, the Dracaena needs bright indirect sunlight to grow.
-But exposure to 2 or 3 hours of mild morning sun per day is favorable.
+But exposure to 2 or 3 hours of direct morning sun per day is favorable.

 Also Read: Plants that Grow without Sunlight

 13. Fiddle leaf fig

 Fiddle leaf fig due to its large leathery foliage and height can be a great addition to your home.
 Plant it in the living room, in a spot where it will receive bright indirect sunlight all day.

 Also Read: How to Grow Fiddle Leaf Fig